Bright Yellow Watery Diarrhea: 6 Causes Simplified by a Gut Doctor

 - Magnesium oral solution and magnesium-containing antacids.

-If you get bright yellow water diarrhea after using a laxative or an antacid for heartburn, please stop the laxative.
-Contact your doctor if diarrhea doesn’t improve.
+Please stop the laxative if you get bright yellow water diarrhea after using a laxative or an antacid for heartburn.
+Contact your doctor if the diarrhea doesn’t improve.

 B] Antibiotic-associated diarrhea.

 Diarrhea that occurs after taking antibiotics to treat any bacterial infection is called antibiotic-associated diarrhea.

 Antibiotic-associated diarrhea can range from mild self-limiting loose stool or diarrhea (watery and bright yellow) to severe forms with bloody diarrhea (severe colitis).

 - Cephalosporins: such as cefpodoxime cephalexin.